VAIJ-TEJAS/Articles/How to make .exe setup file for your tkinter projects/draft1.md

 			brew install python3
 Confirm the installation by typing `python3 --version` in the terminal.
 - PyInstaller: It is necessary for converting Python scripts into executable files.
-Open your terminal or command prompt and run the following:
+Launch your terminal or command prompt and execute the following command:

 		pip install pyinstaller
 - IDE or Text Editor: Choose a preferred text editor or IDE like Visual Studio Code for coding.